mpanunto/PanunTools/docs/README_IncidentSetupArcGISPro.md

     - A broken Event Group Layer will be added to the project map for quick resourcing to Mobile GDB
 </br>
 Once the tool has finished, users will still need to:
- -Create their offline area
+* Create their offline area
- -Resource the Event Group layer to their Mobile GDB -Remove the GISS Edit service from their map -Configure feature templates
+* Resource the Event Group layer to their Mobile GDB
+* Remove the GISS Edit service from their map
+* Configure feature templates